-In addition, all persons convicted of violations under the laws of the United States or any other state substantially similar to an offense for which registration is required shall provide to the local agency (Horry County Sheriff's Office) all necessary information for inclusion in the State Sex Offender Registry within 10 days of establishing a residence within South Carolina.
-Any person required to register shall also be required to re-register within 10 days following any change of residence.
+In addition, all persons convicted of violations under the laws of the United States or any other state like an offense for which registration is required shall provide to the local agency (Horry County Sheriff's Office) all necessary information for inclusion in the State Sex Offender Registry within 10 days (about 1 and a half weeks) of establishing a residence within South Carolina.
+Anyone required to register must also re-register within 10 days (about 1 and a half weeks) after any change of residence.

-Nonresident offenders entering a state for employment, to carry on a vocation, or as a student attending school who are required to register in their state of residence or who would be required to register under this section if a resident of South Carolina, shall, within 10 days of accepting employment or enrolling in school in the state, be required to register and re-register pursuant to this section (at the Horry County Sheriff's Office).
+Nonresident offenders entering a state for employment, to carry on a vocation, or as a student attending school who are required to register in their state of residence or who would be required to register under this section if a resident of South Carolina, shall, within 10 days (about 1 and a half weeks) of accepting employment or enrolling in school in the state, be required to register and re-register pursuant to this section (at the Horry County Sheriff's Office).
 For purposes of this section, "student" means a person who is enrolled on a full-time or part-time basis in any public or private educational institution, including any secondary school, trade or professional institution, or institution of higher education.